openvinotoolkit/model_server/docs/DeveloperGuide.md

 	docker ps
 	```

 7. Use the ID to execute a new bash shell into this container and start gdb.
-Make sure the parameters you pass to the OpenVINO Model Server match the parameters in the test code:
+Make sure the parameters you pass to the OpenVINO Model Server match the parameters in the test code :
 	```
 	docker exec -ti HASH bash
 	[root@898d55a2aa56 src]# cd /ovms/bazel-bin/src/ ; gdb --args ./ovms  --model_name age_gender --model_path /opt/ml/age_gender --port 9000 --rest_port 5500 --log_level TRACE